 Christina Applegate Now

-In the 90s and beyond, Christina kept the momentum going, moving from roles in films such as Adventures in Babysitting to Anchorman and most recently, the Bad Moms film series.
+In the 1990s and beyond, Christina kept the momentum going and continued to act.
+She took part in various films including Anchorman and most recently, the Bad Moms film series.
 She has battled breast cancer in the past and underwent a double mastectomy in 2008.

 Linda Ronstadt Then